 2. Prioritize assets based on importance

 Prioritize assets based on criticality, usage frequency, and their impact on operations.
-This ensures that resources are allocated efficiently and high-priority assets receive timely maintenance.
+This ensures that resources are allocated efficiently and high-priority assets receive periodic maintenance.

 Develop a comprehensive schedule that outlines maintenance activities for each asset.
 This includes frequency of inspections, lubrication, calibration, and other preventive tasks.